As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 1. The industry isn’t targeted to an international audience

-One of the biggest reasons that J-Pop is nowhere near as popular as K-Pop is because the Japanese music industry as a whole has very little to no international investment.
+One of the biggest reasons that J-Pop is nowhere near as popular as K-Pop is that the Japanese music industry as a whole has little to no international investment.

 I wouldn’t be surprised if you’ve never actively searched for K-Pop music but still seen it on TV.